-The collection of the museum was made possible thanks to donations from the artist’s private collection as well as individuals, whose contributions helped complete the most comprehensive worldwide collection of one of the most universal Catalan painters.
+The collection of the museum was assembled thanks to donations from the artist's private collection.
+Other art collectors also contributed to complete the most comprehensive worldwide collection of one of the most universal catalan painters.

 Miró himself chose Catalan worldwide renowed architect and personal friend, Josep Lluís Sert, who had an impressive resumé as a Yale professor, with acclaimed buildings in Barcelona and Boston.

 He designed the building taking into consideration important elements of Mediterranean architecture, such as all main spaces revolving around a central courtyard, and combined them with concepts of rationalist architecture.

-- The resulting building opened in 1975 and to this day remains one of Barcelona’s most important landmarks.
+- The building opened in 1975 and to this day remains one of Barcelona's most important landmarks.

 - It's conveniently located in Montjuic, with great views of the city and very close to the Olympic Park and the Greek Theater Gardens.

 - There's a space dedicated for temporary exhibitions for young, new artists.